 The George Cooper Master's Killam Prize and The George Cooper Doctoral Killam Prize

-These Prizes are awarded annually to the most outstanding Killam Memorial Scholarship recipients, the top ranked Master's and top ranked Doctoral award winner.
+Inaugurated in 2016 in honour of former Managing Trustee George Cooper's many years of service, these Prizes are awarded annually to the most outstanding Killam Memorial Scholarship recipientsl; the top ranked Master's and top ranked Doctoral award winner.

 Recipients receive a cash prize of $2,500 and a certificate of acknowledgement.
 Recipients are selected based on academic achievement, a research proposal, letters of recommendation and leadership qualities.